RoloEdits/Bingo/README.md

 ![image](https://user-images.githubusercontent.com/12489689/169609593-1741999c-ab91-495b-813b-b839ca4945da.png)

 Next is how much each row will increment over the current row.
-In the default config the first row is worth 10 per normal sqaure, with a value of 20 here, the next row will go up to 30.
+In the default config the first row is worth 10 per normal square, with a value of 20 here, the next row will go up to 30.
 Then the following row will go up another 20 to equal 50.

 `10` `10` `10` + `0`